-The Equitable Annual Seniors Code Report is published on its website at equitablebank.ca/resources/seniors-us and equitablebank.ca/resources/seniors-us and
+The Equitable Annual Seniors Code Report is published on its website at equitablebank.ca/resources/seniors-us and eqbank.ca/about-us/community/seniors and is provided to the Financial Consumer Agency of Canada (FCAC).

 The steps we've taken, and continue to take, promote not only our dedication to and adherence to the Code and its principles, but cements our commitment to provide a better banking experience to Canada's seniors.